Functional dimension of feedforward ReLU neural networks: Combinatorial stability and functional dimension

 \end{proof}

 Since the supremum in the definition of (full) functional definition is not ideal from the point of view of computation, it is desirable to characterize the circumstances under which functional dimension equals batch functional dimension for some chosen batch.
 Proposition \ref{p:reformulateoriginaldef} guarantees that for generic, transversal, combinatorially stable parameters, functional dimension equals batch functional dimension for any batch $Z$ that contains a decisive set.
+The idea behind the proof is that the gradient at any point $x$ in a top-dimensional cell of the canonical polyhedral complex will always be in the linear span of the gradients at points defining a top-dimensional simplex in that cell.

 \begin{proposition} For a generic, transversal, combinatorially stable parameter, functional dimension is attained on any decisive set.